binduhasini11/Cosmic-Match/README.md

 - **Web Audio API** for all sound effects (synthesized in-browser, no audio assets)

 Everything lives in a single self-contained file — easy to drop into any static site or GitHub Pages.

-## 📦 Deploying with GitHub Pages

-1. Push this repo to GitHub.
-2. Go to **Settings → Pages**.
-3. Set the source branch to `main` (or `master`) and root folder.
-4. Rename `cosmic-memory-match.html` to `index.html` if you want it to load at the root URL, or link to it directly.

 ## 📄 License